borela/naomi/README.md

 Note: You aren’t required to use the color schemes provided but keep in mind that not all features listed before are going to work with other color schemes.

-## Contributing

-Thank you for considering contributing to this project!
-See: [CONTRIBUTING](CONTRIBUTING.md).

 ## Preview